 They stay fine at room temperature upto 3-4 days.
 For longer shelf life you can store them in airtight box in refrigerator.

-If you try this Til Ladoo recipe and share pics on social media, the do tag #KuchPakRahaHai on Facebook or Instagram.
+If you try this sesame laddu recipe and share pics on social media, then do tag us on Facebook or Instagram.